 My research is organized along two trajectories.

 The first meets at the interface of critical theory and legal history.
-To date, my work has aimed to write histories of indigenous displacement and non-European migration (from China and India, in particular) as conjoined and entangled colonial legal processes central to settler colonialism.
+To date, my work has aimed to write histories of indigenous dispossession and “Asiatic” migration (from China and India, in particular) as conjoined and entangled colonial legal processes that are central to the politics of settler colonialism, historically and in the contemporary moment.
 My first book, Colonial Proximities (2009), details legal encounters between aboriginal peoples, Chinese migrants, Europeans, and those enumerated as “mixed race” along Canada’s west coast.
-The book considers how state racisms are produced and mobilized through land, law, and labour in colonial sites of heterogeneity.
-The book critically engages Foucault’s formulation of biopolitics and state racisms.
+The book considers how state racisms were produced and mobilized through land, law, and labour in sites of colonial re-settlement and offers a critical engagement with Foucault’s conceptualization of biopolitics.

 You can access an early version here: